wahrwolf/ba-thesis/chapters/500-results.md

 #### METEOR
 The scores (Fig \cite{}) are similar across all domains and language pairs, except ECB.
-In Czech-English the scores range between 18.5% (EMEA) , 17% (Europarl), 20% (mixed) and 30% in ECB The ECB in German-English achieved 25% where both EMEA and mixed scored 18%.
+In Czech-English the scores ranged between 18.5% (EMEA) , 17% (Europarl), 20% (mixed) and 30% in ECB The ECB in German-English achieved 25% where both EMEA and mixed scored 18%.
 The Europarl reached 14.5%

 ### Language Pairs
-The figure \ref{} shows three graphs with each four groups of two bars.
+The figure \ref{} shows three graphs with four groups of two bars.
 Each graph represents the relative improvement of one metric measured over a model trained without prefix constraints to the model trained with prefix constraints.
 The grouped bars represent the language pairs, where the first bar is German-English and the second pair represents Czech-English.

 In the first row the score change for BLEU is displayed.
 The score decreased for the domains ECB and EMEA and increased in the mixed data set.
-For the German-Enlgish pair the score improved by 3.81% and decreased by 2.81% for the Czech-English pair.
+For the German-English pair the score improved by 3.81% and decreased by 2.81% for the Czech-English pair.

 The ROUGE-L metric shown in the second row decreased over all language pairs and domains.
 In the combined data set by less than 1%, in the ECB and Europarl between 1.6% and 2.8% and in the EMEA by nearly 6%.